 Compiling and installing (with pysharc) If you intend to perform computations with pysharc (with LVC models) or with NetCDF functionality, you need to set USE_PYSHARC to true in source/Makefile.
-Note that in this case, you also need to set a sensible path for the ANACONDA variable.
+Note that currently, some new options (adaptive time steps, time uncertainty hopping, decay of mixing decoherence, and Ehrenfest dynamics).
+In order to compile with pysharc, it is necessary to first create a suitable Python installation through the Anaconda distribution.
+A working minimal environment can be created with: